triton-inference-server/server/docs/model_configuration.rst

 **tensorrt_plan**, **tensorflow_graphdef**, **tensorflow_savedmodel**,
 **caffe2_netdef**, or **custom**.

+The datatypes allowed for input and output tensors varies based on the type of the model.
+Section :ref:`section-datatypes` describes the allowed datatypes and how they map to the datatypes of each model type.

 For models that support batched inputs the :cpp:var:`max_batch_size
 <nvidia::inferenceserver::ModelConfig::max_batch_size>` value must be
 >= 1.
 The TensorRT Inference Server assumes that the batching occurs